 In conclusion, Mood’s Median Test is a statistical test that can be used to determine if there is a significant difference between two or more independent groups.
 This test does not assume that data comes from a normal distribution, and it can be used with ordinal or interval data sets.

 This test calculates medians to compare unpaired groups.
-Finally, this tests robust against outliers which makes it a powerful tool when analysing data sets with potential outliers present.
+Finally, it is robust against outliers, making it a powerful tool for analysing data sets with potential outliers.